- 15 Aug 2025

 Run the Self-Extracting Installation Script

-Execute the script as the “root” user or using sudo
+Execute the script as the “root” user or using sudo.

-There will be a series of prompts in the course of the execution, with the default response in square brackets ([ ]
+There will be a series of prompts in the course of the execution, with the default response in square brackets ([ ]).
+Hitting the <ENTER> or <Return> key at these prompts will accept the default answer.

 If you should experience issues or have any questions…